 You will need to provide these admin account credentials to Ambari when enabling Kerberos.
 This allows Ambari to connect to the KDC, create the cluster principals and generate the keytabs.

-1. Create a KDC admin.
+1. Create a KDC admin by creating an admin principal.

 '''

 kadmin.local -q "addprinc admin/admin"

 '''